 Everyone feels lower back pain once in a while.
 Perhaps you had to carry something heavy or twisted in a strange way, resulting in a sprain.
 This pain generally goes away after a few days with the help of an ice pack and pain medication, but what happens if it doesn’t?
 Persistent lower back pain is not something to ignore – it may be indicative of a more serious problem.

 Mild to severe lower back pain is also called “lumbago,” and it can be difficult to manage and treat.
-Fortunately, with the help of an experienced professional like the ones at Advanced Spine and Posture in Las Vegas, NV, you may be able to identify the root of your pain and find ways to ease it, so you can get back to your everyday life.
+Fortunately, with the help of an experienced professional like the ones at Advanced Spine and Posture in Las Vegas, NV, you may be able to identify the root of your pain and find ways to ease it.
+And you can get back to your everyday life.

 What exactly is lumbago?